Hiring a motorbike in Bali, 10 must read tips

 Petrol is additional and is quite cheap.
 You will need to find a petrol station called ‘Pertamina’ or there are actually street vendors that sell petrol at a premium price.
 It’s best to avoid these vendors as the petrol contents can be questionable.
 Having said that in most cases it’s fine.

 ‘ Bali Villa Escapes tip: It’s OK to bargain when renting a scooter.
 Try to get the price down by 10-20%.
 If your renting for an extended period they should be agreeable to this.

 8) Avoid driving at night

-Try to avoid driving too much at night as in some areas there are no street lights and the roads can have some big pot holes.
+Try to avoid driving too much at night as in some areas there are no street lights and the roads can have some big potholes.
 If it’s doing the rainy season and your driving at night take extreme care.
-Also, if you are driving at night in popular tousrist areas like Semiyak, Legian, Kuta and Canggu, people do get on their scooters after a few drinks so take care when you are near bars and clubs.
+Also, if you are driving at night in popular tourist areas like Seminyak, Legian, Kuta and Canggu, people do get on their scooters after a few drinks so take care when you are near bars and clubs.
 The Batu Bolong & Pantai Berawa area in Canggu is notorious for this as people leave Old Man’s beach bar or Finns after a few sunset Bintangs and head home.

 9) Avoid hitting any stray dogs wondering on the street

 Stray dogs are everywhere in Bali and they love to chase after motorbikes and bark.
 Avoid these dogs and don’t hit them just because they are chasing after you.
 Drive on as fast as you can and get away from them.